 - Ask your doctor for de-worming your child.

-I now realize that these tips are not for kids alone.
+I now realise that these tips are not for kids alone.
 Even adults can benefit from it.

-Do you have more tips that can benefit all of us?
+Do you have more tips to keep your child healthy this monsoon?
 Please share.